-If you’re lucky you get to witness Autumn capturing the last heat of the summer’s sun in its deep yellow leaves.
+If you’re lucky you get to witness Autumn capturing the last heat of the summer’s sun in its deep yellow leaves, like a cat with gamboge eyes.

 Powdery like saffron, spicy like mustard.